ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 4. The Authorization Server creates a new series item, which includes the two sets from step 3.

-5. If the update collection associated with the requester currently includes N\_MAX series items, the Authorization Server MUST delete the oldest series item in the update collection.
+5. If the update collection associated with the requester currently includes MAX\_N series items, the Authorization Server MUST delete the oldest series item in the update collection.

-   This occurs when the number of TRL updates pertaining to the requester and currently stored at the Authorization Server is equal to N\_MAX.
+   This occurs when the number of TRL updates pertaining to the requester and currently stored at the Authorization Server is equal to MAX\_N.

 6. The Authorization Server adds the series item to the update collection associated with the requester, as the most recent one.